ChaitanyaKhowal/Hotstar-Clone/README.md

 # **Hotstar Clone**
 A stunning web application that replicates the interface and features of the popular Hotstar streaming platform.
-Designed to provide an immersive user experience, this project highlights responsive design, seamless navigation, and front-end development expertise. [live demo!](https://chaitanyakhowalhotstarclone.netlify.app/)
+Designed to provide an immersive user experience, this project highlights responsive design, seamless navigation, and front-end development expertise.
+[Live Demo!](https://chaitanyakhowalhotstarclone.netlify.app/)

 ---